 Both have strong expertise within the areas of research, development and strategy and held senior research and executive positions at both Fournier and Solvay prior to founding Inventiva.

 Frédéric Cren, Inventiva CO-Founder and CEO, for Société Générale

 With many potential new therapies currently in clinical trials, our goal is to be the industry leader in development of drugs interacting with nuclear receptors, transcription factors and epigenetic modulators.

 Lanifibranor, our lead product candidate, is an anti-fibrotic treatment acting on the three PPARs (peroxisome proliferator-activated receptors), which play key roles in controlling the metabolic, inflammatory and fibrotic processes.
-We are investigating lanifibranor for the treatment of two indications with substantial unmet medical need: NASH, a severe and increasingly prevalent liver disease already affecting over 30 million people in the United States, and systemic sclerosis, a disease with a very high mortality rate and for which there is no approved treatment to date.
+We are investigating lanifibranor for the treatment of NASH, a severe and increasingly prevalent liver disease already affecting over 30 million people in the United States.

 We are developing a second clinical program with odiparcil for the treatment of patients with mucopolysaccaridosis type VI (MPS), a rare and severe genetic disease.
 Odiparcil also has the potential to address other MPS types, characterized by the accumulation of chondroitin or dermatan sulfate (MPS I or Hurler/Sheie syndrome, MPS II or Hunter syndrome, MPS IVa or Morquio syndrome and MPS VII or Sly syndrome).

 Inventiva employs over 100 highly qualified employees and owns state-of-the-art R&D facilities near Dijon, acquired from the international pharmaceutical group Abbott.